Amdocs (DOX)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Over the last few years, Amdocs’s ROIC averaged 1.1 percentage point decreases each year.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Over the last few years, Amdocs’s ROIC averaged 1.4 percentage point decreases each year.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Assessment

-We were impressed by how significantly Amdocs blew past analysts’ full-year EPS guidance expectations this quarter.
-We were also happy its EPS outperformed Wall Street’s estimates.
-On the other hand, EBITDA missed and its EPS guidance for next quarter missed.
-Overall, this print was mixed.
-The areas below expectations seem to be driving the move, and the stock traded down 3.5% to $86.26 immediately after reporting.
+It was good to see Amdocs narrowly top analysts’ backlog expectations this quarter.
+We were also glad its revenue guidance for next quarter slightly exceeded Wall Street’s estimates.
+On the other hand, its EPS guidance for next quarter missed.
+Overall, this was a softer quarter.
+The stock remained flat at $83.99 immediately after reporting.

 12. Is Now The Time To Buy Amdocs?